Season’s first big wintry weather event adversely affecting roads across Central PA

 - US 15 in Adams, York and Cumberland counties

-- US 222 in Lancaster County, from US 30 to Berks County line
+- US 222 in Lancaster County, from US 30 to the Berks County line

-FOX43 reporters are on the roadways as well.
-Here is some of what they’re encountering:
+Here’s a look at what some of our FOX43 reporters are encountering on the roadways:

 FOX43’s Chris Garrett was part of a major traffic jam on Interstate 83 North near the Lewisberry Exit.